-- Prepare for the interview by learning about the person you will interview (if possible) and preparing questions (Sample Questions for Info Interviews).
+- Prepare for the interview by learning about the person you will interview (if possible) and preparing questions.

 - Stick to your 20-30 minute time frame.

-- Ask for recommendations for others you might contact and if you can use his/her name when setting up additional interviews.
+- Ask for recommendations of other professionals you might contact to interview.
+Be sure to find out if you can use this person’s name when you approach the people they recommend for additional interviews.

-- If the conversation has gone well, ask if there are any opportunities to shadow him or her (see here for information on shadowing).
+- If the conversation has gone well, ask this person if they might let you to shadow them (see here for information on shadowing).

-- Ask if you can contact him/her again if you have questions in the future.
+- Ask if you can contact this person again if you have questions in the future.

 These are ideas for questions.
 Be sure to come up with your own as well!